david7joy/CNN-Research-Projects/README.md

 Stride - > z =[(( n + 2p - f )/ s) + 1] , where  s is stride
            sometimes the overall result may not be an integer hence we need to floor the whole value !! ie floor(z)

 In math however , we need to flip the kernal horizontally and vertically and then multiply to call it convolution.
-This mirroring is not used in deep learning, we still use the word convolution.
+This mirroring is not used in deep learning, we still use the word convolution instead of calling cross correlation.

+Pooling : taking max of a set of filter and adding it to a next image !